 Invented by Dick Bradsell at Fred’s Club in London during the late 1980s, the espresso martini was the request of one of the patrons.
 Dick Bradsell claims a famous supermodel walked into the bar and requested a cocktail that would “Wake me up, and fuck me up.”
-He liked to elude to who but he never said exactly who requested the drink, but most seem to think it was Kate Moss, the other guess is maybe Naomi Campbell.
-Interestingly Kate Moss was born in 1974 so for this version to be true the oldest Kate Moss could have been is 16.
+He liked to elude to who, but he never said precisely who requested the drink, but most think it was Kate Moss; the other guess is maybe Naomi Campbell.
+Interestingly Kate Moss was born in 1974, so for this version to be true, the oldest Kate Moss could have been was 16.
 She didn’t turn 18 till 1992.
 Maybe that’s why he never wanted to say who the model was, or the story is a bit exaggerated to make it sound cooler.
-Either way, who cares. it was over 30 years ago and the espresso martini is great.
-The original name for the espresso martini was the vodka espresso but somewhere along the line they went with espresso martini because it sounded cooler.
-There was also Cold War resentment during this time period and Dick Bradsell mentioned in interviews how he would try to avoid using Russian vodkas as it upset some in positions of power over him.
+Either way, who cares.
+It was over 30 years ago, and the espresso martini is excellent.
+The original name for the espresso martini was the vodka espresso, but somewhere along the line, they went with espresso martini because it sounded cooler.
+During this period, there was also Cold War resentment, and Dick Bradsell mentioned in interviews how he would try to avoid using Russian vodkas as it upset some in positions of power over him.
 Perhaps dropping the word vodka from its name was a strategic move to help avoid criticism.

-Of course you can use normal coffee for espresso martini, you can do whatever the hell you damn well please, but it may not have the same flavor or foam on top.
-If you wanna make an espresso martini you kinda need espresso.
+Of course, you can use regular coffee for an espresso martini; you can do whatever you damn well please, but it may not have the same flavor or foam on top.
+If you want to make an espresso martini, you need espresso.
 Drip coffee gets you 50% of the way there but not all the way.
 It will still be good but not the same.
-Why this matters and why espresso is much better for this drink than normal drip coffee is the water to coffee ratio of espresso vs drip coffee.
-Espresso is a 1:2 or 1:3 ratio of coffee to water and normal drip coffee is around 1:10 for a medium flavor cup of coffee.
-The drip coffee is fine but since you are only using 1 oz of it you want as much flavor and coffee bean oils as possible.
-The oil is what helps give it foam (read the section below on froth) and drip coffee will leave the drink a bit underwhelming, but the kahlua does help.
+This matters, and why espresso is much better for this drink than regular drip coffee is the water to coffee ratio of espresso vs. drip coffee.
+Espresso is a 1:2 or 1:3 ratio of coffee to water, and traditional drip coffee is around 1:10 for a medium flavor cup of coffee.
+The drip coffee is fine, but since you are only using 1 oz of it, you want as much flavor and coffee bean oils as possible.
+The oil helps give it foam (read the section below on froth), and drip coffee will leave the drink underwhelming, but the Kahlua does help.

-I won’t lie I was gifted a big espresso maker that cost a ton when helping a friend move, I would never personally pay for a coffee maker that cost as much as this one cost, but it is super fast and easy to use and convenient for getting an espresso shot or two right away.
-Although after all the years of drinking good and bad coffee and owning different makers, my favorite espresso maker is still my old little cheap Bialetti stove top unit.
-It’s 30 bucks, no moving parts, easy to use and makes hands down the best espresso.
+I won’t lie; I was gifted a big espresso maker that cost a ton when helping a friend move; I would never personally pay for a coffee maker that cost as much as this one cost, but it is super fast and easy to use and convenient for getting an espresso shot or two right away.
+Although, after all the years of drinking good and bad coffee and owning different makers, my favorite espresso maker is still my old little cheap Bialetti stovetop unit.
+It’s 30 bucks, has no moving parts, is easy to use, and makes hands down the best espresso.
 I would challenge my old dirty little Bialetti to the most expensive espresso machine any day.
-It’s one of those things that was invented 100+ years ago and has never changed because the first design was perfect.
-TLDR, if you are planning to make a ton of these day after day then get a machine to pull quick shots, but if you’re just making a few for yourself and friends then save your money and use a cheap stove top unit.
-Also I find how tight the espresso is tamped down to be more meaningful.
-There are little torque tampers that click when the pressure is ideal but really you just press till you can press anymore and you feel the grains stop compressing.
-Don’t hulk it but don’t be afraid to smash it down.
+It’s one of those things invented 100+ years ago and has never changed because the first design was perfect.
+TLDR, if you are planning to make a ton of these, then get a machine to pull quick shots, but if you’re making a few for yourself and friends, save your money and use a cheap stovetop unit.
+Also, I find how tight the espresso is tamped down to be more meaningful.
+There are little torque tampers that click when the pressure is ideal, but you press until you can press anymore and feel the grains stop compressing.
+Don’t hulk it, but don’t be afraid to smash it down.
 This helps promote a more even and slower extraction.
-This was a bit of a coffee rant but I hope it helps if you were wondering.
+This was a bit of a coffee rant, but I hope it helps if you were wondering.